Sunday 12 November 1939

 |Admiral Byrd's snow cruiser snarls traffic in Massachusetts, 12 November 1939.|

-Battle of the Atlantic: U-41 (Kapitänleutnant Gustav-Adolf Mugler) torpedoes 11,019 Norwegian tanker Arne Kjøde near the Outer Hebrides.
-Five die and 34 survive.
-It also torpedoes (after disembarking the crew) and sinks 275 ton British freighter Cresswell.
-Six die and seven live.
+Battle of the Atlantic: U-41 (Kapitänleutnant Gustav-Adolf Mugler) torpedoes 11,019-ton Norwegian tanker Arne Kjøde near the Outer Hebrides.
+Five men die and 34 survive.
+It also torpedoes (after disembarking the crew) and sinks 275-ton British freighter Cresswell.
+Six men die and seven live on the Cresswell.
 These are vessels flying under neutral flags, but that is becoming increasingly irrelevant.

 Survivors of the Cresswell reportedly are sheltered by the attacking U-boat for six hours.
 The seven survivors later are picked up by another trawler.

 British vessels Carmarthen Coast and King Egbert are sunk by mines.

 German vessels Mecklenburgh and Parana are scuttled to avoid capture by the Royal Navy.